kwnstantinosRoumeliwtis/Images-Classification---Fashion-Mnist-Dataset/README.md

 (For example, if the user gives 70 as input , then after processing , 70% of the size of the original images remains).
 These procedures lead to the reduction of the data volume , resulting in the program making faster predictions.

-In the next class all the work for categorization is performed.
+In the next class all the work for classification is performed.
 In fact with the help of the scikit learn library , each function is built in a similar way.
 Training is done with the train data and then the predictions are made on the test data.
 The visualization function is responsible for visualizing the images and displaying the metrics of each method.